-Use the Pending Requests option in GroupWise Remote to view the requests that have not been responded to yet.
+Use the Pending Requests option in the GroupWise Windows client in Remote mode to view the requests that have not been responded to yet.

-To access the Pending Requests dialog in GroupWise Remote, click Remote > Pending Requests.
+To access the Pending Requests dialog in the GroupWise Windows client, click Remote > Pending Requests.

 To delete a pending request, select the request, then click Delete.